JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 The names of Kotlin classes and interfaces are prefixed when imported to Objective-C.
 The prefix is derived from the framework name.

+Because Objective-C does not support packages in a framework, the Kotlin compiler renames Kotlin classes, which have the same name but different package in the same framework.
+This algorithm is not (yet) stable between Kotlin releases.
+Alternative rename the conflicting Kotlin classes in the conflicting framework.

 ### Initializers

 Swift/Objective-C initializers are imported to Kotlin as constructors and factory methods